Fleury shuts out former team; Knights defeat Penguins

-PITTSBURGH (AP) — Marc-Andre Fleury stopped 29 shots against his former team, leading the Vegas Golden Knights to a 3-0 victory over the Pittsburgh Penguins on Saturday night.
+Fleury stopped 29 shots against his former team, leading the Golden Knights to a 3-0 victory over the Penguins.

+“Last time I was in Pittsburgh, I let in five goals,” Fleury said.
+“I wanted to make sure that wasn’t happening again.
+I was just happy that it was a better showing.”

 Fleury recorded his 445th win, tying Terry Sawchuck for seventh on the NHL career list.
 Fleury, who made his second career start for Vegas against the Penguins in Pittsburgh, also registered his 57th career shutout.